Semiconcave functions in Alexandrov's geometry: Extremal subsets

 The main result of such type is the result in \cite{perelman:collapsing}.
 It roughly states that a collapsing to a compact space without proper extremal subsets carries a natural Serre bundle structure.

 This theorem is analogous to the following: \begin{thm}{\bf Yamaguchi's fibration theorem \cite{yamaguchi:bundle}.} Let $A_n\in\Alex^m(\kappa)$ and $A_n\GHto M$, $M$ be a Riemannian manifold.

 Then there is a sequence of locally trivial fiber bundles $\sigma_n\:A_n\to M$.
-Moreover, $\sigma_n$ can be chosen to be \emph{almost submetries}\footnote{i.e. Lipshitz and co-Lipschitz with constants almost 1.} and the diameters of its fibers converge to $0$. \end{thm} The conclusion in Perelman's theorem is weaker, but on the other hand it is just as good for practical purposes.
-In addition it is sharp, i.e. there are examples of a collapse to spaces with extremal subsets which do not have the homotopy lifting property.
-Here is a source of examples: take a compact Riemannian manifold $M$ with an isometric and non-free action by a compact connected Lie group $G$, then $(M\times \eps G)/G\GHto M/G$ as $\eps\to0$ and since the curvature of $G$ is non-negative, by O'Naill's formula, we get that the curvature of $(M\times \eps G)/G$ is uniformly bounded below.
+Moreover, $\sigma_n$ can be chosen to be \emph{almost submetries} \footnote{that is, a Lipshitz and co-Lipschitz with constants almost 1.} and the diameters of its fibers converge to $0$. \end{thm} The conclusion in Perelman's theorem is weaker, but on the other hand it is just as good for practical purposes.

+Here is a source of examples: of a collapse to the spaces with extremal subsets which do not have the homotopy lifting property.
+Take a compact Riemannian manifold $M$ with an isometric and non-free action by a compact connected Lie group $G$, then $(M\times \eps {\cdot}G)/G\GHto M/G$ as $\eps\to0$ and since the curvature of $G$ is non-negative, by O'Naill's formula, we get that the curvature of $(M\times \eps {\cdot}G)/G$ is uniformly bounded below.

 \begin{thm} {\bf Homotopy lifting theorem.} Let $A_n\GHto A$, $A_n\in\Alex^m(\kappa)$, $A$ be compact without proper extremal subsets and $K$ be a finite simplicial complex.

 Then, given a homotopy

 and a sequence of maps $G_{0;n}\:K\to A_n$ such that $G_{0,n}\to F_0$ as $n\to\infty$ one can extend $G_{0;n}$ by homotopies